Communication Skills

-In our Accountancy classes, select papers and presentations are evaluated based on four criteria:
+In our accountancy courses, select papers and presentations are evaluated based on four criteria:

-• Conciseness: simplicity and precision of language and information
+3. Conciseness The simplicity and precision of your language and information.

-• Mechanics: use of proper grammar, punctuation, and spelling
+4. Mechanics Your use of proper grammar, punctuation and spelling.

 Academic integrity also is extremely important here at Illinois, as both a part of our Student Honor Code and as a solid building block for your future professional responsibilities.
 Therefore, it's crucial for you to properly reference and cite outside sources, and to avoid any potential concerns or issues in regards to plagiarism.